Homepage > Blank IRS 8962 Template

 Documents used along the form

-• Form 1040: This is the individual income tax return form used by taxpayers to report their income, claim deductions, and calculate tax liabilities.
-The IRS 8962 is often attached to this form when claiming premium tax credits.
+• Form 1040: This is the standard individual income tax return form used by most taxpayers.
+It summarizes your income, deductions, and tax liability.

 Similar forms